Andries11/Sky_Sage/README.md

 # Sky_Sage
-Please note to replace the IP adress in the following file with your own as I realised that this project only really works on physical devices and the IP enables connection with the back end.
-The defauls 10.2.2.2 IP only referes to the android ap's location and causes issues with the main functionality.
+Please note to replace the IP address in the following file with your own, as I realized that this project only really works on physical devices, and the IP enables a connection with the backend.
+The default 127.0.0.1 IP only refers to the Android app's location and causes issues with the main functionality.

 Weather_App_FE/app/src/main/java/com/weathertracking/sky_sage/client/LocationRetrieverClient.java